-- Amateurs gain the 2.5M and 1.25M bands (US only).
-However amateurs worldwide loose the exclusive use of 40M which is opened up to shortwave broadcasting. - Nazi Germany takes over Czechoslovakia. - Walt Disney's "Snow White and the Seven Dwarfs" is the top money making movie of the year. - William Hewlett and David Packard begin working together part time in a rented garage in Palo Alto California developing electronic equipment.
+- The MRAC 15th annual "QSO Party" (not an on-the-air thing, but a social event) had an attendance of 327!
+The total net proceeds from the party was a -\$2.40.
+Also of note were the 5 1⁄2 barrels of beer which were consumed! - Amateurs gain the 2.5M and 1.25M bands (US only).
+However amateurs worldwide loose the exclusive use of 40M which is opened up to shortwave broadcasting. - Nazi Germany takes over Czechoslovakia. - Walt Disney's "Snow White and the Seven Dwarfs" is the top money making movie of the year. - October 30, "The War of the Worlds" was performed on radio by the "Mercury Theater of the Air", starring Orson Wells.
+There were reports of real public panic after people hearing the show in the format of news bullitens and believing the reports were true. - William Hewlett and David Packard begin working together part time in a rented garage in Palo Alto California developing electronic test equipment.

-- MRAC sets up a booth at the Wisconsin Hobby Exposition at the Auditorium. - MRAC Dues at \$0.25 / month (yes monthly). - MRAC Meetings are held at the Milwaukee Public Museum. - Prior to each MRAC meeting code classes were conducted by Fred Lambrecht W9YEG. - MRAC has 72 members. - The 16th annual MRAC sponsored "QSO Party" at the Milwaukee Athletic Club had over 300 Wisconsin hams in attendance. - MRAC sponsors a 5 meter hidden transmitter contest. - MRAC provides communications between the official timers for the September Curtis-Wright Airport Air Races. - Galvin Manufacturing Co. begins selling a line of AM mobile two-way radios for use by public service agencies. - FDR is the first President on TV over the NBC experimental channel. - Scientists split the atom. - Germany invades Poland. - August 12 The movie "The Wizard Of Oz" starring Judy Garland, has its world premiere at the Strand theater in Oconomowoc Wisconsin, 3 days before premiering in Hollywood.
+- MRAC sets up a booth at the Wisconsin Hobby Exposition at the Auditorium. - MRAC dues are \$0.25 / month (yes monthly). - MRAC Meetings are held at the Milwaukee Public Museum. - Prior to each MRAC meeting code classes were conducted by Fred Lambrecht W9YEG. - MRAC has 72 members. - The 16th annual MRAC sponsored "QSO Party" at the Milwaukee Athletic Club had 278 Wisconsin hams in attendance.
+This year the club made a profit of \$27.66 and used only 4 1⁄2 barrels of beer. - MRAC sponsors a 5 meter hidden transmitter contest. - MRAC provides communications between the official timers for the September Curtis-Wright Airport Air Races. - The Wisconsin Valley Radio Association is formed in Wausau Wisconsin from the Wausau Radio Operators Club. - The first Starved Rock Radio Club Hamfest is held in Princeton III. - Galvin Manufacturing Co. begins selling a line of AM mobile two-way radios for use by public service agencies. - FDR is the first President on TV over the NBC experimental channel. - Scientists split the atom. - Germany invades Poland. - DuPont introduces nylon stockings for women. - August 12 The movie "The Wizard of Oz" starring Judy Garland, has its world premiere at the Strand Theater in Oconomowoc Wisconsin, 3 days before premiering in Hollywood.
 The producers wanted to test the movie in the Midwest and Oconomowoc was selected. - William Hewlett and David Packard decide to make their partnership official.
 They form The Hewlett Packard Company (the exact name which name would come first - is determined by a coin flip).
 The first product is the HP200 audio oscillator.
 The first major customer was the Walt Disney Company which wanted the oscillators to help theaters setup their facilities for the showing of the movie "Fantasia".